 extend configuration sets or change existing ones in

 Iframes, however, are the simplest way to handle many players with e.g. rotatable product views or high-resolution images with zoom at the same time.
-The AJAX-ZOOM Player automatically adjusts itself to the responsive iframe and can even be brought to full screen view by users, which also works in IOS Safari (iPad, iPhone).
-In example13.php you can see some examples of an iFrame integration.
+The AJAX-ZOOM player automatically adjusts itself to the responsive iframe size and can be brought to full screen view by users, which even works in IOS Safari (iPad, iPhone).
+In example13.php you can see many examples of integrations over iframe including lazy loading iframes.